VahidTa/firewall_migration_tool/docs/source/final.rst

 * Login to the device
 * Enter to config mode
-* You must copy/paste configuration first and then configuration
+* You must copy/paste configuration first and then the policy.
 * Commit the configuration at the end